Donna L. Wilson

 Wilson holds a Bachelor of Science in Psychology from Tuskegee University, a Master of Arts in Counseling Psychology, and a Doctor of Philosophy in Education and Human Development with a concentration in Administration Leadership and Policy from the University of Colorado Denver.
 She is a Licensed Professional Counselor in Colorado.
 Throughout her career, Wilson has dedicated her life’s work to improving human services systems to better serve children and families equitably, making significant contributions to leadership development and policy in child welfare and education.

-PhD in Education and Human Development with a concentration in Administration Leadership and Policy, University of Colorado Denver
+PhD in Education and Human Development with a concentration in Administrative Leadership and Policy, University of Colorado Denver

 Master of Arts in Counseling Psychology, University of Colorado Denver